polysyllabic/chaos/README.md

 _Show only handshake/control and transport logs (suppress ordinary data output):_
 `./chaos/utils/gamepad_test.sh --no-data`

-Note that while you can run `make_modlist` from any computer with Python, `parse_game_config` is a Linux commandline utility, and both `validate_mod` and `gamepad_test` must be run from the Pi itself, since they interact with the controller transport.
+Note that while you can run `make_modlist` from any computer with Python, `parse_game_config` is a Linux commandline utility, and both `validate_mod` and `gamepad_test` must be run from the Pi itself, since they interact with the controller using hardware that exists on the Pi but not on ordinary PCs.

 ## Questions That People Might Frequently Ask (if anyone asked questions)